thomasbridge74/100-days-of-nautobot-archive/Day040_Review_and_Looking_Ahead/README.md

 I can't wait to get started!
 What about you?

 ## Day 40 To Do

-Remember to stop the codespace instance on [https://github.com/codespaces/](https://github.com/codespaces/).

 Go ahead and post what you are most excited about making a transition from Jobs to Apps on a social media of your choice, make sure you use the tag `#100DaysOfNautobot` `#JobsToBeDone` and tag `@networktocode`, so we can share your progress!